nhtnhanbn/nhtnhanbn.github.io/monash/msa.md

 "Political club" is used to mean the "official" sort of organisation, and are a convenient system to categorise and label the allegiance of individuals: ALP/Labor Club (Labor Left), Greens, Labor Unity (Labor Right), Liberals, Socialists (SAlt).

-"Faction" is used to mean a particular grouping, generally aligned with a political club but also including others, that aims to win positions for its members in MSA: Go, SAlt, Activate/Switch/Grassroots, Together, Activate, Student Voice and so on.
+"Faction" is used to mean a particular grouping, generally aligned with a political club but also including others, that aims to win positions for its members in MSA: Go, SAlt, Grassroots, Together, Activate, Student Voice and so on.

 "Ticket" is used to mean a ticket registered for an election, with which candidates are labelled on the ballot paper.
 Factions (except SAlt) tend to have a ticket using the faction name, but [historically](https://lotswife.com.au/fragmented-notes-from-a-depraved-week-in-the-msa) there were [feeder tickets](https://www.mojonews.com.au/page/so-many-parties-but-who-are-you-really-voting-for) run by the same faction which [funnelled preferences](https://lotswife.com.au/flush-away-feeder-tickets) to the main ticket.